 The Department of Chemical Engineering at Carnegie Mellon awarded its first diplomas in 1908.
-Since then, the department has grown substantially in both stature and reputation, and now offers a bachelor of science degree, a master’s degree in Chemical Engineering, a Master of Colloids, Polymers, and Surfaces degree, and a doctor of philosophy.
+Since then, the department has grown substantially in both stature and reputation, and now offers a bachelor of science degree, a master's degree in Chemical Engineering, a master's degree in Artificial Intelligence Engineering-Chemical Engineering, and a doctor of philosophy.

 The department emphasizes problem-solving techniques in the learning of basic principles in chemical engineering science and process systems engineering.
 Computing is integrated throughout the curriculum, and extensive use is made of software for mathematical modeling and simulation in the department's Computational Laboratory.
 The Rothfus Laboratory features state-of-the-art experiments with applications in environment, product development, safety, and computerized data acquisition and control.